itz-me-zappex/flux/README.md

 ## Possible questions
 ### How does this daemon work?
-- Daemon listens changes in `_NET_ACTIVE_WINDOW` and `_NET_CLIENT_LIST_STACKING` atoms, obtains window IDs and using those obtains PIDs by "asking" Xorg server via `XRes` extension, then reads info about processes from files in `/proc/<PID>` to compare it with identifiers in config file and if matching section appears, then it does specified in config file actions.
+- Daemon listens changes in `_NET_ACTIVE_WINDOW` and `_NET_CLIENT_LIST_STACKING` atoms, obtains window XIDs and using those obtains PIDs by "asking" Xorg server through XRes extension for those, reads info about processes from files in `/proc/<PID>` to compare it with identifiers in config file, and, if matching section appears, then it does specified in config file actions, otherwise - nothing.

 ### Does this daemon reduce performance?
 - Daemon uses event-based algorithm to obtain info about windows and processes, when you switching between windows daemon consumes a bit CPU time and just chills out when you doing stuff in single window.
 Performance loss should not be noticeable even on weak systems.

 ### May I get banned in game because of this daemon?
 - Nowadays, anti-cheats are pure garbage, developed by freaks without balls, and you may get banned even for a wrong click or sudden mouse movement, I am not even talking about bans because of broken libs provided with games by developers themselves.
-But daemon by its nature should not trigger anti-cheat, anyway, I am not responsible for your actions, so use it carefully and do not write me if you got a ban.
+But, daemon by its nature should not trigger any anti-cheat ~~garbage~~ software.
+Anyway, I am not responsible for your actions, so use daemon carefully in case you worry and do not write me if you got banned somewhere.

 ### Why was this daemon developed?
 - Main task is to reduce CPU/GPU usage of games that have been minimized.
 Almost every engine fails to recognize that game is unfocused and still consumes a lot of CPU and GPU resources, what can make system slow for other tasks like browsing stuff, chatting, transcoding video etc. or even unresponsive at all.
 With this daemon now I can simply play a game or tinker with virtual machine and then minimize window if needed without carrying about high CPU/GPU usage and suffering from low multitasking performance.
 Also, daemon does not care about type of software, so you can use it with everything.
 Inspiried by feature from NVIDIA driver for Windows where user can set FPS limit for minimized software, this tool is not exactly the same, but better than nothing.